Vietnam.vn - Nền tảng quảng bá Việt Nam

 MXV-Index

-Money flows back into the metal market
+Money is flowing back into the metals market.

 Giá dầu thế giới giảm ba phiên liên tiếp